cwibisono12/Clarion2-Trinity/README.md

 #Linking:
 ./link_pid.sh

 The procedure for running the program is the same except that now the executable name is clarion_pid.
+Also, there is an additional argument next to reaction channel parameter that is the information about the gamma gate energy window that we want to put to create gamma-gated pid.

+#Example of how to generate PID:
+./clarion -up data.evt.to cal_fsu.ca3 id_fsu_Jun9.map gagg_calib_proton.txt 2d_all_p.banx 0.8 1 proton.txt gamgatefile.txt

 The default dimensions for each PID is 4096 x 4096.

 **Visualization[Very Basic version]**